ITV plc Boosts Shareholder Value with Buyback

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-ITV plc has repurchased 981,628 of its ordinary shares as part of its ongoing share buyback program, with prices ranging from 71.65 to 72.60 pence per share.
-This initiative, aimed at enhancing shareholder value, results in a total of 247,681,417 shares bought back since March 2024.
-The company’s share cancellation strategy continues to impact its voting rights and stock liquidity.
+ITV plc has repurchased 246,034 of its ordinary shares as part of its ongoing share buyback program, intending to cancel them to potentially enhance shareholder value.
+The shares were bought at an average price of 72.56 pence per share.
+This move is part of ITV’s strategy to manage its capital structure effectively.

 For further insights into GB:ITV stock, check out TipRanks’ Stock Analysis page.